 The Destruction of Silence: a novel

 In his most accomplished novel to date, Roger DeBlanck delivers an unforgettable contemporary story of a young Native American man on the road to recovery.
 Abuse and addiction have ruined Thomas Newsome’s youth, but he refuses to follow the wasted path of his father, Gilbert.
 After Thomas narrowly avoids tragedy, he vows to get clean and stay that way.
 Before he can bury his past and move on, he wants answers from his father for why he never changed.
-But then Gilbert falls ill and takes off on a road trip.
-With only a handful of clues from his Apache past, Thomas sets out on a journey to track down his father.
-Along the way, he meets an elderly Native American sage by the name of Great Star.
+But then Gilbert falls ill and takes off on a personal journey.
+With only a handful of clues from his Apache past, Thomas sets out on a quest to track down his father.
+Along the way, he meets an elderly Native American sage by the name of Sons-in-jah.
 While traveling with the old man deep into the heart of Apache country through Arizona, New Mexico, and across the border, Thomas’s search for his father becomes an odyssey of self-discovery and an excavation into the roots of his Mescalero ancestors and the truth of his family history.
 The native individuals he encounters and the enchanting places he visits will forever alter his perspective on life.
 In going from destruction to redemption, Thomas learns how the Apache spirit within him can lead towards a meaningful purpose in life.
 The Destruction of Silence is a heartfelt novel of remarkable beauty and compassion.
 It will sweep you up, carry you along, and leave you both bereft and ultimately uplifted.

 Trailer: The Destruction of Silence